 Have you ever seen a macro shot of an insect or flower and wondered how they got the entire subject in focus?
+The answer is focus stacking.
 In macro photography, you shoot at a close distance, which results in a very shallow depth of field.
 Even if the lens is closed down to its smallest aperture such as f/22, it is difficult to achieve focus on the entire subject, foreground to background.
 Typically only a single plane of focus will look sharp.

 For example, notice the single plane of focus in this image, taken with my Nikon 105mm f/2.8 macro lens.
 Looking closely, the parts of the leaves in front of and behind the plane of focus is blurred.